-In Japanese, there is the word sora (空) which can be literally translated as sky or empty, and there is also the word ten (天) which can be translated as sky, but what is the difference between the two?
+In Japanese, there is the word sora (空) which can be literally translated as sky or void, and there is also the word ten (天) which can be translated as sky, but what is the difference between the two?
 In this article, we will try to understand the differences and meanings of each of these words.

 If you are an English student, you might think that the difference is the same as the word sky and heaven, where one is the literal sky and the other is the spiritual sky.
-But what about in Japanese?
+But in Japanese?
 Is it the same?
 We can say yes and no.

-Table of Content
+Table of Contents

 What does SORA 空 mean?